khakhalin/carsharing101/03_pricing.md

 1. Distribution of walking distances: One competitor, same price
 2. Same, but different prices
-3. How willingness to walk changes with price
+3. How willingness to walk (typical walking distance) changes with price
-4. How willingness to walk changes with DFR
+4. How willingness to walk (typical walking distance) changes with DFR

 # Footnotes